liquidctl/liquidctl/README.md

 # liquidctl [options] set <channel> speed <percentage>
 ```

-Lighting is controlled in a similar fashion and, again, the specific documentation lists the available channels, modes and other details.
-The animation speed can be controlled with the `--speed` flag.
+Lighting is controlled in a similar fashion and, again, the specific documentation for each device will list the available channels, modes and additional options.

 ```
 # liquidctl [options] set <channel> color <mode> [<color>] ...
 ```

 Finally, the `--verbose` option will print some extra information, like automatically made adjustments to the user provided settings.
-And if there is a problem, the `--debug` flag, possibly in combination with [setting `PYSUB_DEBUG=debug`](https://github.com/pyusb/pyusb/blob/2a434a7c722af65f3c81af2e70721669ed79c284/docs/tutorial.rst#whats-wrong), will make liquidctl output as much information as possible to help identify its cause; be sure to use these features when opening a new issue.
+And if there is a problem, the `--debug` flag will make liquidctl output more information to help identify its cause; be sure to include this when opening a new issue.

+_Note: when debugging issues with PyUSB or libusb it can be useful to set the `PYUSB_DEBUG` (`=debug`) or/and `LIBUSB_DEBUG` (`=4`) environment variables._

 ## Automation and running at boot

 In most cases you will want to automatically apply your settings when the system boots.
-Generally a simple script or a basic service is enough for, and some specifics about this are given in the following sections.
+Generally a simple script or a basic service is enough, and some specifics about this are given in the following sections.

 If you need more control for some really ambitious automation, you can also write a Python program that calls the driver APIs directly.

 ### Set up Linux using systemd

-On systems running Linux and Systemd, a service unit can be used to configure liquidctl devices.
-A simple example is provided bellow, you can edit it to match your preferences and save the result to `/etc/system.d/system/liquidcfg.service`.
+On systems running Linux and Systemd a service unit can be used to configure liquidctl devices.
+A simple example is provided bellow, which you can edit to match your preferences and save the result to `/etc/system.d/system/liquidcfg.service`.

 ```
 [Unit]